cbshiles/KALX-libfms/doc/index.md

-# Implementation of Financial Models
+# ORIE 5914 - Implementation of Financial Models
+Monday September 8 -- December 1, 5--6:30pm
+Instructor: Keith A. Lewis <kal278@cornell.edu>
+TA: Sanju Maliakal <sjm366@cornell.edu>
+Office Hours: Monday 4--5pm and by appointment

 This course will teach you how to use mathematics to model financial products and implement them using modern C++.